KatherineMichel/digital-commonplace/README.md

 # Digital Commonplace

 Formerly known as "The List", this is my Digital Commonplace.
 I came across the idea of a [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book) in an article about how Naveen [stays organized](https://superorganizers.substack.com/p/how-naveen-keeps-track).
+My Digital Commonplace is a device for helping me remember knowledge and is unique to who I am.
+It's not intended to be *perfect*.
+It's an informal, living document filled with my own personal learnings and notes.

 <!--
 https://www.amazon.com/gp/help/customer/display.html/?nodeId=200747550 | Amazon.com Help: Borrow Books from a Public Library